About

 I hope that one day, my work can contribute to making a better, more equitable world.

-After spending four years in Nebraska, I moved back to the west coast in June of 2023 to complete my dissertation, and I am actively seeking a tenure-track faculty position for the Fall of 2024.
+I am actively seeking a tenure-track faculty position for the Fall of 2025

 learn more about my educational journey